EricFrazer44/MART341-WebDesign/Assignment8/ReadMe.md

 This website is going to be an alien conspiracy website with the crazy colors and videos of catpured aliens.
+It is meant to be comedic and allow examples of the new conepts covered in this weeks module.